-We formed in early 2013 to contribute to a better response to flooding and have developed a Community Flood Plan based on the four main areas in Hebden Bridge which have been flooded in the past.
+Hebden Bridge Flood Group formed in early 2013 to contribute to a better response to flooding and has developed a Community Flood Plan based on the four main areas in Hebden Bridge which have been flooded in the past.

-Funds from DEFRA have paid for the containers and the equipment in them.
-We also work closely with Calderdale Council and the Environment Agency to identify ways of preventing flooding or reducing the damage it does.
+Funds from the Community Foundation for Calderdale and Hebden Royd Town Council have paid for the containers and the equipment in them.
+The group also works closely with Calderdale Council and the Environment Agency to identify ways of preventing flooding and reducing the damage it does.

-We recognise that flood defences and keeping rivers and drains clear is an important part of dealing with flooding, but that there are also vital roles for better land management, better household and business preparation, and better community preparation.
-We also know that flooding has probably been a problem in our Pennine landscape since it became inhabited, and that climate change increases the risk it will happen more frequently or less predictably.
+We recognise that flood defences and keeping rivers and drains clear are important ways to deal with flooding, but that there are also vital roles that we can take in improving land management, improving household and business preparation and improving community preparation.
+We also know that flooding has probably been a problem in our Pennine landscape since it became inhabited, and that climate change increases the risk of this happening more frequently and less predictably.

 We always need more volunteers to attend the Flood Group meetings, or to be familiar with their local Flood Store and available if there is a flood, or to sign up with the Environment Agency as flood wardens.
 None of these roles require you to be on a rota or always available.